fervqz/picsart-challenge/README.md

 **Technical Requirements**
 - [x] **Usage of Canvas**: The HTML canvas tag was used in the main working are and for the preview.
 - [x] **Usage of Typescript**: The project was written in Typescript..
-- [x] **Being able to work with at least 16 MB(4000 * 4000) canvas**: The projects handdles large images, it is possbile to zoom in and out to fit the images in the canvas.
-Also, theres is a select option that sets different images to test.
+- [x] **Being able to work with at least 16 MB(4000 * 4000) canvas**: The projects handdles large images, it is possible to zoom in and out to fit the images in the canvas.
+Also, there's is a select option that sets different images to test.

 **Extra features**
 - **Color comparison**: When hovering over a color, it will show the hovering color next to the last current color so it's easy to compare.
-- **Image Selection**: Theres is a dropdown that allows the user to select an image from the list of images.
+- **Image Selection**: There's is a select that allows the user to select an image from the list of images.
 - **Zoom**: The user can zoom in and out to fit the image in the canvas.
-- **Prevision Test**: The app renders a section with small squares that are used to test the color picker pixel accuracy.
+- **Precision Test**: The app renders a section with small squares that are used to test the color picker pixel accuracy.
 It is located at top left corner of the canvas.

-### Aproach
+### Approach

 #### 1. Sketching
 Before starting to code, I did some sketching to get a better idea of the requirements and make important decisions, like app layout, canvas position and preview size.